Open submission · Closes 02 July 2026 · Aotearoa NZ

 The Bill imposes a single legal meaning of "woman" — an adult human biological female — and "man" — an adult human biological male — across every existing Act of Parliament in New Zealand.
 It was introduced as a measure of "biological reality".

 Splitting medical reality from administrative categorisation has predictable downstream costs.
-Trans people pay them.
+The select committee can stop this Bill here.

 02 — What it actually means